 I hold out some faint hope that, at the very least, we can in future see fewer of the kind of people in evidence this year, and perhaps with some political will some sort of return to a flavour of tourism that, rather than being a destructive force, is a complement to Cornish life.
 I’m probably being naive.

-Tourism is important however the bulk of the Cornish economy is formed, in no particular order, by manufacturing, technology, aerospace, food, farming, and fishing, with a strong representation too from creative industries.
+Tourism is important however the bulk of the Cornish economy is formed, in no particular order, by manufacturing, technology, aerospace, food, agritech, with a strong representation too from creative industries; there is, as there always has been, some really interesting stuff going on in Cornwall yet all we ever hear about from loud tourism voices and the media is ‘picture-postcard villages’ and a fictional lifestyle.
 It’s true that tourism represents 20% of the jobs in Cornwall, but those are largely low quality jobs – the kind of seasonal, minimum wage work, such as cleaning holiday homes, that tends to trap people.
 The sad truth is that much of the meaningful revenue generated by tourism here leaves the county immediately; some 65% of covid business relief grants made here went to addresses outside of Cornwall – a good indicator of the degree to which the holiday business in Cornwall is no longer Cornish.
 Indeed, Cornwall these days is largely treated as a wealth-mine by those from outside the county with the means and economy of morals necessary to scoop up properties and flip them to AirBnB.

 AirBnB in particular has been a disaster for Cornwall; a growing housing and homelessness crisis directly caused by both the inflation in house prices thanks to the demand for second homes, and by the fact that in August for example, when surveyed by a local charity, the ratio of AirBnB rentals to available long-terms lets was roughly 500 to 1, with just 21 long term lets available in the entire county.
 As such while people are happy to talk about the value of tourism to Cornwall, and how we should all be grateful for it, no-one in a position of influence seems willing to talk about the cost of tourism to Cornwall.
 The mental health burden, the burden to Council services, the overwhelming burden on local health services (the hospital and ambulance service has been in a permanent state of emergency for the duration of the summer holiday season), the cost of infrastructure and cleanup, and the cumulative environmental damage, not to mention the damage that a badly distorted housing market and an over-emphasis on tourism does to the prospects of young people especially.